oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 - Lots and lots of trees

 Setup Procedure
-1. Make a folder somewhere to place your genomes in.
+1. Make a folder somewhere to place your bins in.
 Keep in mind this is NOT the database.
-If you're on Microbiome01, that's /mnt/data/Phylogenomics.
-(If you're not with Pitt and you want to use my database, just let me know and I can get it to you.)
-Place all your FASTA files in this folder.
+Place all your bin FASTA files in this folder.
 First, create subdirectories for each FASTA (name them according to the file being analyzed).
 Then, perform the following:

 ```
-$ ln -s SCRIPTS/run_anvio_dbandstats.py
+$ ln -s SCRIPTS/run_anvio_dbandstats.py .
 $ source activate anvio4
 $ python run_anvio_dbandstats.py -a
 ```

+This will

 2. Run_anvio_dbandstats.py creates a “fixed” FASTA with simplified header names that are compliant with Anvi’o’s format.
 I suggest removing the non “fixed” fasta files to avoid confusion.
 Now, move everything to its proper folder.

 3. Now, I’ll describe the components of the workflow and the overall procedure.
 Hopefully, you have access to my database, which will be stored in a particular directory on the cluster.
 However, if you’re going to be adding to it (as I’m assuming is the case if you’re reading this tutorial), I’m assuming you’re able to copy it onto your local machine.
 Please do so.
-(Dealing with NCBI stuff is otherwise a bit of a pain.
+(Dealing with NCBI genomes is otherwise a bit of a pain.
 You don't want to have to SFTP every time you download a batch of genomes.)

-I’m going to refer to the directory containing the database from here on out as GENOMES.
-Remember, on Microbiome01 that's /mnt/data/Phylogenomics.
+I’m going to refer to the directory containing the database from here on out as BINS.

 The most important file you’re working with is called ‘external-genomes.txt’.
 Please don’t delete it.
 It has the list of Anvi’o contigs databases being used to pull out the concatenated alignments.
 You can modify this in any way you please- if you download and profile genomes from NCBI, for instance, you ought to add the names of the genomes and of the contigs databases to this document.

 ---
 ## Main Procedure

 Navigate to the folder containing one of your FASTA sequences.
 You should have your genome (fixed by run_anvio_dbandstats.py) and a contigs db in this directory.
 Please run the following command (I used Grouse_Metabat_001 as an example here):
 ```